yasse-ofc/yasse-crawlers/README.md

 ### [Limitations]

+- ❌ Crawl websites with Cloudflare anti-bot features
+  - Sites such as mangalivre won't be crawled for the time being
-- ❌ Read manga through site
+- ❌ Read series through site
-  - It will only redirect the user to another manga site
+  - It will only redirect the user to a site with said series
 - ❌ Update DB daily
   - We are deciding if this is viable right now, but as it is, it will hinder our progress, so we will postpone this feature
   - Maybe this will be possible since we discovered a way to request multiple pages at once